Contributed By Webb Henderson

 There are also limited powers for liquidators, creditors and shareholders, in the course of a liquidation of the company, to apply to the court to order a director (or a promoter, manager, administrator, liquidator or receiver) to repay or restore money or property where that person has misapplied, or retained, or become accountable for that money or property, or been guilty of negligence, default or breach of duty or trust in relation to the company (Section 301).

 The above commentary describes the key enforcement avenues of general application in respect of corporate governance requirements in New Zealand.
 There are, however, other potentially relevant enforcement avenues, including that:

 Section 162 of the Companies Act permits a company to effect insurance on behalf of, and to indemnify, its directors subject to specific limits and exclusions.

 The board may authorise the payment of remuneration and provision of other benefits to directors (including compensation for loss of office and the making of loans to, and giving of guarantees for the benefit of, directors).
 However, before doing so, the board must be satisfied that any such action is fair to the company.
 Any director that votes in favour must sign a certificate to that effect that also sets out the grounds for that opinion.
-Such grounds must be reasonable – if they are not, the director receiving the payment or other benefit is liable to the company for all such amounts paid or benefits conferred, unless he or she proves that the payment or benefit was fair to the company.
+Such grounds must be reasonable – if they are not, the director receiving the payment or other benefit is liable to the company for all such amounts paid or benefits conferred, unless they prove that the payment or benefit was fair to the company.

 For listed companies, the Listing Rules require directors’ remuneration, and any increase in such remuneration, to be approved by ordinary resolution.
 The Corporate Governance Code also recommends that listed companies have a remuneration committee, the functions of which include recommending to shareholders (for their approval) the appropriate remuneration for directors.